-The Lee County CoC Coordinated Entry, known as Southwest Florida Connect process has four distinct elements: access, assessment, prioritization, and referral.
+The Lee County CoC Coordinated Entry process has four distinct elements: access, assessment, prioritization, and referral.
 The goals of the Coordinated Entry System are to provide:

+Access

+O By ensuring that clients know how and where to gain access and receive assistance as efficiently and effectively as possible.

+• Assessment

+- o By ensuring all clients receive standardized assessments and experiences when seeking assistance throughout the CoC, and - O By ensuring clarity, transparency, consistency, and accountability for homeless clients, referral sources, and homeless service providers throughout the assessment process.

+• Prioritization

+By ensuring that clients who have the longest instances of homelessness and/or are the most vulnerable have priority access to limited resources.

+• Referral

-- Access - By ensuring that clients know how and where to gain access and receive assistance as efficiently and effectively as possible. - Assessment - By ensuring all clients receive standardized assessments and experiences when seeking assistance throughout the CoC, and - By ensuring clarity, transparency, consistency, and accountability for homeless clients, referral sources, and homeless service providers throughout the assessment process. - Prioritization - By ensuring that clients who have the longest instances of homelessness and/or are the most vulnerable have priority access to limited resources. - Referral - By ensuring clients are referred to the type of intervention most appropriate to their immediate and long-term housing and service needs, and - By ensuring CoC resources are being used to their full capacity to meet the needs of individuals and families who are homeless.
+- O By ensuring clients are referred to the type of intervention most appropriate to their immediate and long-term housing and service needs, and - O By ensuring CoC resources are being used to their full capacity to meet the needs of individuals and families who are homeless.